twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/usage.md

 ## If the target already exists, but is "behind" the source, can chezmoi be configured to preserve the target version before replacing it with one derived from the source?

 Yes.
-Run `chezmoi add` will update the source state with the target.
+Running `chezmoi add` will update the source state with the target.
 To see diffs of what would change, without actually changing anything, use `chezmoi diff`.